shallyan/GSoC-Rogas/README.md

 Note: If you use Mac OS, the Graph-tool installed doesn't support OpenMP by default, so that you need set IS\_GRAPH\_TOOL\_OPENMP = False in rogas/config.py.
 <br>
 <br>
-We also make use of Bootstrap(http://getbootstrap.com/), D3.js(https://d3js.org) and ExpandingTextareas(https://github.com/bgrins/ExpandingTextareas), which are integrated into the system so that you don't need install them by yourself.
+We also make use of Bootstrap(http://getbootstrap.com/), D3.js(https://d3js.org) and ExpandingTextareas(https://github.com/bgrins/ExpandingTextareas), which are integrated into the system so you don't need install them by yourself.

 ## How to Run
-- Set up your database information in rogas.config.py to connect to Postgresql
+- Set up your database information in rogas/config.py to connect to Postgresql
 - Python run.py
+- Open the browser by entering http://localhost:12345/

 ## Future Work
 - 1) More informative name of query tabs